spatstat/spatstat.github.io/book.md

 with a formidable combination of expertise and experience, the book will serve as an authoritative source of correct information about statistical tools for spatial point patterns.

-The book and its online complements will provide a great deal of support for scientists who wish to apply the methods to their own data.
-The book will include case studies written by scientists from a variety of fields who have published analyses of real data using spatstat.
-The online complements will include how-to guides and code snippets for performing various analyses.